Rugby league gameplay: Goal-line drop-outs

 If the player in possession of the ball is tackled behind his own goal line, plays the ball over his own dead-ball line, or grounds the ball in his own in-goal area, his team is obliged to perform a drop-kick from between their own goal posts.
 This kick must travel over the 10-metre line before it is touched by either team.
 The goal line drop-out usually gives possession back to the opposing team.

-The drop-kicking team might attempt to gain possession by executing a short kick and have their players attempt to reach the ball before the other team does; but this carries the risk that the other team could gain possession very close to the try-line.
+The drop-kicking team might attempt to gain possession by executing a short kick and have their players attempt to reach the ball before the other team does, but this carries the risk that the other team could gain possession very close to the try-line.
 The drop-kicking team might also attempt to gain possession by kicking the ball so that it bounces before going into touch; in that event they would be awarded head and feed at the resulting scrum.

-This rule is similar to the safety rule in gridiron football.
-Unlike the safety rule, however, no points are awarded for tackling a player behind his goal line.

 Disciplinary sanctions

 The standard disciplinary sanction in rugby league is the penalty.
 The referee may also award a penalty try, which is described in the section on scoring.

 If a team that has been penalised commits another offence (often by expressing dissent against the referee's decision), the referee may advance the position of the penalty 10 metres towards the offending team's goal line, and may also sin bin (temporary expulsion) or send off (permanent expulsion) the offending player(s).
 A rarely known law of Rugby League however is that a player may receive multiple yellow cards in a game and not receive a red card.
-The maximum possible number of yellows therefore are 7 yellow cards in a game for one player over different scenarios.
-Generally however two yellow card offences for the same reason will equal a red card even though it is not written into the laws of the game.

 In the United Kingdom, the referee uses penalty cards to signal a sin-binning (yellow card) and a sending-off (red card).
 In games played in the southern hemisphere, the referee raises both arms straight out with fingers spread (to indicate 10 minutes) for a temporary expulsion and simply points sent-off players from the field of play.